emqx/emqx-docs/en_US/security/authz/mongodb.md

 You can use the following placeholders in ACL queries, and EMQX Broker will automatically populate with client information when executed:

-- %u：username
+- %u： Username
-- %c：Client ID
+- %c： Client ID

 ::: tip
 MongoDB ACL rules need to use the above data structures strictly.